 1. The winter temperature is optimal for running.
 The colder it is, the lower the body is subjected to stress during exercise.
 Specialists say that the optimum temperature for running is 5 degrees.
 Not coincidentally, most marathons in which notable performances are obtained are organized in October-November.

-3. RJogging keeps our blood thin and keeps us from getting sick.
+3. Jogging keeps our blood thin and keeps us from getting sick.
 Our immunity is much better.
+Regular cold exposure strengthens your immune response by increasing white blood cell production and improving circulation.

 7. The things we do constantly become part of us.
-Running daily, regardless of the weather, we make sure that we have acquired a healthy habit that will accompany us all our lives.
+Running daily, regardless of the weather, we make sure that we have acquired a healthy habit that will accompany us throughout our lives.
+Winter running builds unshakeable discipline and proves that excuses are just mental barriers.

 Last thoughts: